Gas electron diffraction: Results

 Figure 5 shows two typical examples of results.
 The molecular scattering intensity curves are used to refine a structural model by means of a least squares fitting program.
-This yield precise structural information.
+This yields precise structural information.
 The Fourier transformation of the molecular scattering intensity curves gives the radial distribution curves (RDC).
 These represent the probability to find a certain distance between two nuclei of a molecule.
-The curves below the RDC represent the diffrerence between the experiment and the model, i.e. the quality of fit.
+The curves below the RDC represent the difference between the experiment and the model, i.e. the quality of fit.

-The very simple example in Figure 5 shows the results for evaporated white phosphorus, P4.
-It is a perfectly tetrahedral molecule and has thus only one P-P distance.
+The very simple example in Figure 5 shows the results for evaporated white phosphorus, P4, which is a perfectly tetrahedral molecule and has thus only one P-P distance.
 This makes the molecular scattering intensity curve a very simple one; a sine curve which is damped due to molecular vibration.
 The radial distribution curve (RDC) shows a maximum at 2.1994 Å with a least-squares error of 0.0003 Å, represented as 2.1994(3) Å. The width of the peak represents the molecular vibration and is the result of Fourier transformation of the damping part.
 This peak width means that the P-P distance varies by this vibration within a certain range given as a vibrational amplitude u, in this example uT(P‒P) = 0.0560(5) Å.

 The slightly more complicated molecule P3As has two different distances P-P and P-As.
 Because their contributions overlap in the RDC, the peak is broader (also seen in a more rapid damping in the molecular scattering).
 The determination of these two independent parameters is more difficult and results in less precise parameter values than for P4.

 Some selected other examples of important contributions to the structural chemistry of molecules are provided here: